 Like project management software, Zenefits encourages employee accountability, albeit through performance reports rather than progress reports.
 It’s one more arrow in your quiver as a business owner.

 Tools like these can help you beat out competitors, Wal-Mart style, by driving down prices, streamlining processes and allowing for careful evaluation and improvement.
 And these are just a tiny sample—in every category I mentioned, there are dozens of other comparable tools that can do the same job.
 Give yourself and your team a break by upgrading your internal systems.
-Your future will thank you.Opinions expressed here by Contributors are their own.
+Your future will thank you.Opinions expressed here are the opinions of the author.
+Influencive does not endrose or review brands mentioned.